 ISDS provides an opportunity for foreign investors, including Australian investors, to protect their investments overseas.
 A foreign investor can use ISDS to seek compensation for certain breaches of a host state’s investment obligations – for example, obligations in relation to expropriation, non-discrimination and minimum standards of treatment (such as protection against denial of justice).
 Investment obligations may also include a commitment to ensure that foreign investors will be able to move capital relating to their investments freely, subject to appropriate safeguards.

 ISDS focuses on investment obligations and does not give foreign investors the right to enforce the entire trade agreement, including, for example, the intellectual property chapter.

 Does Australia already have ISDS provisions?

 Yes.
-Australia has ISDS provisions in six FTAs: China-Australia Free Trade Agreement (not yet in force), Korea-Australia Free Trade Agreement, Australia-Chile Free Trade Agreement, Singapore-Australia Free Trade Agreement, Thailand-Australia Free Trade Agreement, and ASEAN-Australia-New Zealand Free Trade Agreement.
+Australia has ISDS provisions in seven FTAs: China-Australia Free Trade Agreement, Korea-Australia Free Trade Agreement, Australia-Chile Free Trade Agreement, Singapore-Australia Free Trade Agreement, Thailand-Australia Free Trade Agreement, and ASEAN-Australia-New Zealand Free Trade Agreement.
 The Trans-Pacific Partnership Agreement, for which negotiations have concluded, but which has not entered into force, also contains ISDS provisions.